Poppy straw

 The 1961 Single Convention on Narcotic Drugs defines poppy straw as "all parts (except the seeds) of the opium poppy, after mowing".

-Decorative Dried Flower producer/growers and wholesalers, hand pick the decorative mature seeded pods/heads with or without the stalks for use as floral decorations for visual gratification in arrangements.
-These are then mechanically dried at high temperatures in large kilns to render insects dead and the seeds unviable so that the harvest consists almost entirely of the dried flowered seeded pods/heads (for ease of transport, artificial stems are added afterwards, e.g. bird seed wreath making, floral arrangements and wedding boutonnières or arts/craft projects).
-The seeds used for this market are especially chosen for the size and shape of the mature poppy seed pod/head and not alkaloid content.
+Decorative dried flower producer/growers and wholesalers hand-pick the decorative mature seeded pods/heads with or without the stalks for use in floral decorative arrangements.
+These are then mechanically dried at high temperatures in large kilns to render insects dead and the seeds unviable, so that the harvest consists almost entirely of the dried flowered seeded pods/heads (for ease of transport, artificial stems are added afterwards, e.g. bird seed wreath making, floral arrangements and wedding boutonnières or arts/craft projects).
+The seeds used for this market are chosen for the size and shape of the mature poppy seed pod/head and not alkaloid content.

 Many varieties, strains, and cultivars of Papaver somniferum are in existence, and the alkaloid content can vary significantly.

 Harvesting

 Traditional harvesting of opium poppies to produce opiates involved the labor-intensive work of making shallow cuts in the immature fruits (seed pods) so that the latex would leak out and dry, then returning the following day to scrape off the dry latex, known as raw opium.